cultureandempire/cultureandempire.github.io/cande.md

 Let's see how copyright fits our criteria for a good property system, ranking each criterion from 1 (worst) to 10 (best):

-* Gives proportional title over a real investment: 4
+* It gives proportional title over a real investment: 4
-* Has explicit and unambiguous boundaries: 9
+* It has explicit and unambiguous boundaries: 9
-* Is cheap or free to acquire the title: 10
+* It is cheap or free to acquire the title: 10
-* Is cheap or free to enforce: 6
+* It is cheap or free to enforce: 6
-* Does not conflict with other assets or property systems: 4
+* It does not conflict with other assets or property systems: 4
-* Has a low or negative cost to the rest of society: 2
+* It has a low or negative cost to the rest of society: 2

 The overall score is 35 out of 60.
 It's not bad, not great.
-Copyright has these main issues:

-* It is not proportional, lasting far too long.
-* To enforce copyright against a determined cheat, you still need to hire a lawyer.
-* It conflicts with digital society's social networks, which depend on sharing.
+Copyright has some major issues.
+It is not proportional, lasting far too long.
+To enforce copyright against a determined cheat, you still need to hire a lawyer.
+It conflicts with digital society's social networks, which depend on sharing.
 Even a marginal amount of copyrighted work in a collection of culture makes the entire culture dangerous to share.
-* The cost to society is high, as distributors can keep prices for works much higher than the real cost of distribution.
+The cost to society is high, as distributors can keep prices for works much higher than the real cost of distribution.

 Copyright law is based on the theory that reducing cultural sharing is good for society, because the distribution monopoly encourages creators to create.
 It's a logical theory if you are a certain kind of person.